ropensci/tsbox/README.md

 ts_lag(x.dt)
 ```

-### Combine multiple time series
+### Time series of the world, unite!

 A set of helper functions makes it easy to combine or align multiple time
-series, even if their classes are different:
+series of all classes:

 ```r
 # collect time series as multiple time series